Ireland De Facto Partner Visa for Unmarried Partners: Requirements, Preclearance & Application

 If you are not sure whether you need a visa to travel to Ireland, consult our immigration lawyers.
 They will assess your eligibility for the De Facto Partner Visa and will help you submit your application.

-How to apply for the De Facto Partner Visa?
+How to Apply for the Ireland De Facto Partner Visa: Step-by-Step 2026

 In the online form, you have to provide personal details and state the reason for your journey to Ireland.
 After you submit the form, you will see a web page with your application summary sheet.
 Make sure to print it as you will need to add it to your portfolio of evidence.
 Moreover, it contains the information about the immigration office you need to send your supporting documents to.